mcity/Mcity-portable-traffic-signal/README.md

 ![Wiring Diagram](wiring_diagram.jpg)

 ## Further use case.
 See the [Mcity TSCBM repository](https://github.com/mcity/Mcity-V2X-TSCBM) for a parser capable of decoding the TSCBM signal phase and timing (SPaT) message broadcast from this controller.
 This can be used to feed a V2X DSRC/CV2X RSU or other use cases.

+If you require a more full-fledged test facility / city control system, please see [Mcity OCTANE](https://go.um.city/license).

 ## Thanks!
 Special thanks to Mcity for supporting this work.
 Thanks again to [Carrier & Gable](https://carriergable.com/) for providing technical advice, construction of the connector, and EOS configuration work!